YehorShyshkin/BankServiceProject/README.md

 - **Test Details**:
     - **Test Case**: `testDeleteTransactionById`
     - **Description**: This test soft deletes a transaction and verifies if the transaction is marked as deleted and checks if the associated account balances are updated as expected.
+// FXIME If you want have REST api description, better to do it in separate file, this is not for readme.md